Palaiologos: After the fall of Constantinople

 In Rome, the three children were taken care of by Cardinal Bessarion, also a Byzantine refugee.
-In 1472, according to Bessarion's plans, Zoe (whose name was later changed to Sophia) was married to Duke Ivan III of Moscow.
+In 1472, according to Bessarion's plans, Zoe (whose name was later changed to Sophia) was married to Grand Prince Ivan III of Moscow.
 As the oldest son, Andreas was recognized by the Papacy as Thomas's heir and the rightful Despot of the Morea.
 From the 1480s onwards, Andreas also claimed the title Imperator Constantinopolitanus ('Emperor of Constantinople').
 Some Byzantine refugees, such as historian George Sphrantzes, recognized Andreas as the rightful heir of the old emperors.
 Andreas and Manuel soon faced financial problems, with the pension once provided to their father having been split between the two of them and constantly cut back by the Papacy.
 Andreas attempted to sell his claims to various Byzantine titles to earn money, but since Manuel did not have any claims to sell (as he was the second son), he instead travelled around Europe hoping to enter into the service of some noble.
 After not receiving any satisfactory offers, Manuel surprised the establishment in Rome by travelling to Constantinople in 1476 and presenting himself before Sultan Mehmed II.
 The sultan generously received him and Manuel stayed in Constantinople for the rest of his life.

 Andreas died poor in Rome in 1502.
 Whether he had any children is uncertain.
 It is possible that a Constantine Palaiologos, employed in the Papal Guard and dead in 1508 was his son.
 According to Russian sources, he might also have had a daughter, Maria Palaiologina, who married a Russian prince.
 A Fernando Palaiologos, referred to as the "son of the Despot of the Morea" by Ludovico Sforza, Duke of Milan, in 1499 might also have been a son of Andreas.
 Andreas's brother Manuel died in Constantinople at some point during the reign of Mehmed II's son and successor Bayezid II (r.
 1481–1512).
 Manuel had two sons; John Palaiologos, who died young, and Andreas, probably named after Manuel's brother.
 Manuel's son Andreas converted to Islam and might have served as an Ottoman court official.
 He is last attested in the reign of Suleiman the Magnificent (r.
 1520–1566) and is not believed to have had children of his own.
 Thus, the documented male line of the imperial branch of the House of Palaiologos probably went extinct at some point in the early 16th century.